johnhany/awesome-list/README.md

 * [TF Quant Finance](https://github.com/google/tf-quant-finance) - High-performance TensorFlow library for quantitative finance.

+* [Pandas TA](https://github.com/twopirllc/pandas-ta) - An easy to use library that leverages the Pandas package with more than 130 Indicators and Utility functions and more than 60 TA Lib Candlestick Patterns.

 * [pyts](https://github.com/johannfaouzi/pyts) **(not actively updated)** - A Python package for time series classification.

 * [CryptoSignal](https://github.com/CryptoSignal/Crypto-Signal) **(not actively updated)** - A command line tool that automates your crypto currency Technical Analysis (TA).